pyhys/minimalmodbus/README.txt

 called big-endian byte order.
 To find the register data value, multiply the MSB by 256 (dec) and add the LSB.

+Error checking is done using CRC (cyclic redundancy check), and the result is two bytes.

 Example
 ````````
 We use this example in debug mode.
 It reads one register (number 5) and